mmaroti/tasync/README.md

 returns a future that is eventually rejected, then `handler(error)` is called.
 The result of the method will be the result of `func()` if no error occurs, or the result of `handler(error)` if an error is detected.
-The `error` object passed to `handle` is an instance of `Error` and has an `error.trace` field that tracks the function calls across asynchronous calls.
+The `error` object passed to `handle` is an instance of `Error` and has an extra `error.trace` field that tracks the function calls across asynchronous calls.

 ## lift(array)